slibby3/MAT301/PS3.md

 7.Create a relational data model for *orders*.
 Consider applying normalization rules (discuss Monday)

 8.For customer, could email be used as a primary key?
 If so, state why.
 Also, if possible to use as a primary key, discuss any disadvantages of using email as a primary key.

+`The email could be a primary key because it uniquely identifies an individual.
+The disadvantage would be that email can change over time and become an orphan`

 9.Given two relations S and R below find the Cartsian Product S x R.